udilovicj/BettingAI/README.md

 # BettingAI
 An online betting platform that uses AI for generation of match probabilities via sport/club preferences.
-MARKO PEDEEERUUUUUU
+NINA PEDERU